karthik-d/funded-project-tracker/docs/problem-statement.md

 - Regular updates and final outcomes are recorded along with the completed projects before archival.
 Outcomes will be represented as:
     - Publications
-        - Link to publications project OR DBLP/GScholar page
+        - Link to publications project _or_ DBLP / Google Scholar page
     - Patents
     - Forwarded to External Funding